In Search of Excellence: Market performance of the "excellent" companies

 In an article in Fast Company, Peters remarked that the criticism that "If these companies are so excellent, Peters, then why are they doing so badly now," in his opinion "pretty much misses the point."

 The halo effect

 The research methodology employed by the authors of this book is also severely criticized by Phil Rosenzweigh in his book The Halo Effect as the "Delusion of Connecting the Winning Dots".
-Rosenzweigh opines that it was not possible to identify the traits that make a company perform simply by studying already-performing companies as Peters and Waterman did.
+Rosenzweigh opines that it was not possible to identify the traits that make a company perform simply by studying already-performing companies as Peters and Waterman did, similar to a retrospective cohort study without a control group.

 Legacy

+Television

+A television adaptation of In Search of Excellence, directed by John Nathan, aired on PBS in 1985.

 Reception

 Almost 40 years after its original publication In Search of Excellence remains a widely read classic and an influential book for leaders and managers.
 Inc. magazine reported that by March 1999, In Search of Excellence had sold over 4.5 million copies.
 A 2002 panel of experts convened by Forbes rated In Search of Excellence as the most influential business and management book from the decades between 1980 and 2000.